The Best Commercial Truck Insurance Companies for 2026

 In addition to providing coverage, Acuity will complete required state and federal motor carrier filings for your business.

-Acuity has 45 years of experience in the trucking insurance industry, with 10,000 trucking insurance customers.
+Acuity has over 50 years of experience in the trucking insurance industry, protecting more than 300,000 commercial vehicles.
 They also report 96% claims satisfaction from their customers, providing a single point of contact throughout the entire claims handling process.

-According to the NAIC, Acuity only incurred five complaints for any policy type last year and only one commercial auto complaint.
-These impressive stats earned a 0.08 complaint index, which is well below the national complaint index, and a 0.11 complaint index for commercial auto policies specifically.
+According to the NAIC, Acuity consistently maintains a complaint index well below the national average of 1.0, reflecting its strong commitment to customer service as it grows to over 400,000 total policyholders.
 In addition to its outstanding complaint record with NAIC, Acuity is BBB accredited with an A+ rating.
-Its customer reviews have also earned the company 4.56 out of 5 stars on its BBB profile.
+Its customer reviews have also earned the company 4.5 out of 5 stars on its BBB profile.
+Acuity also has a 4.4 out of 5 star rating on Trust Pilot.
+The market share for Acuity is 1.3% as of 2024.

 The cost of trucking insurance through Acuity varies depending on business size and industry, as well as the additional optional coverages included.
 However, some online reviewers have noted that Acuity auto insurance policies are more expensive when compared to similar providers.
 You can get a quote directly on the Acuity website, or work with a local agent who will be able to help you determine exactly what coverage options are right for you.